tuxtor/back-test/README.md

 > Not application servers: Tomcat and Netty

 4. This project defines two main profiles.
 Which one will be the default if -P argument is not used on Maven?
+> the default profile with no -P argument used is "arquillian-payara-embedded"

 5. Could you guess if this project will be supported on many application servers?
 Which ones?
 Why is this possible?